 Money is fully anonymous and by itself, liquid and entirely short term.
 To achieve cooperative behavior in the sense of overall benefit to society, it is necessary to have other instruments for connecting humans to each other.
 Any tool that enhances open, long-term but voluntary, substantial and meaningful relationships over time is likely to have a positive effect.
 Fortunately, humans have a natural bent for turning tools to this purpose, from telephones to the Internet.

 Shared values in a community also have a strong impact on behavior.
 At the same time I read your book, I also read Enrique’s Journey, an account of the trials of a young Honduran man jumping trains to come north to find his mother.
+En route, he experiences both extremes of human behavior.
 In Chiapas, he is set upon by gangs of thieves, beaten and nearly killed.
 In Veracruz, poor families who live near the tracks throw bags of food onto the trains to help the desperate migrants.

 “The towns of Encinar, Fortin de las Flores, Cuichapa, and Presidio are particularly known for their kindness.
 A young Honduran migrant … points at the ground in Veracruz.
 “Here”, he says, “the people are good.
 Here, everyone gives.”….[another migrant] Rodas, his voice cracking with emotion, says “We could not keep going forward without people like this.
 These people give you things.
 In Chiapas, they take things away.” ²